-ITIL®, also known as Information Technology Infrastructure Library®, is a set of practices designed to better align one’s IT systems with their current business objectives.
+ITIL®, (originally the Information Technology Infrastructure Library® but now simply known as ITIL), is a set of practices designed to better align one’s IT systems with their current business objectives.

 The framework aims to offer quality IT Service Management (ITSM): the art of implementing, managing, and delivering IT services to meet the needs of a business.
 By improving one’s current ITSM practices, ITIL enhances customer satisfaction, productivity, risk management, budget goals, and other company processes.